Karamvir-Bains/Active-Journey/README.md

 After initially setting up the database you will only need to delete your `dev.db` file from your `prisma` directory and then run `npx prisma migrate dev` when updating the database.

 `db push` uses the same engine as Prisma Migrate to synchronize your Prisma schema with your database schema.

+## Credits
+This app was built by @Karamvir-Bains, @kgislason, @laurenashley & @GMahant1 as a Lighthouse Labs final project.

+Thank you to @SomeChineseGuy for your inspiration and support to stretch our skillset using Next.js and Prisma

+Thank you to Danila Szabo for your support and mentorship.